Why Overthinking Is Ruining Your Mental Health

 Why do I overthink everything?

-Usually anxiety, fear, or need for control.
+It’s usually caused by anxiety, fear, or a need for control.

 Is overthinking a mental illness?